Our executive team

-Andy is a Fellow of the Chartered Institute of Management Accountants, and spent the first half of his career in finance roles in IT, Telecoms and Manufacturing at various corporate entities, ranging from a start-up to US-based global telecoms company, Avaya.
+Andy is a Fellow of the Chartered Institute of Management Accountants.
+He spent the first half of his career in finance roles in IT, Telecoms and Manufacturing.
+His financial experience ranges from a start-up to US-based global telecoms company, Avaya.

-In 2004 he made a conscious decision to move to the not-for-profit sector, and joined Turning Point, a charity that provides health and social care services in substance misuse, mental health and learning disability.
+In 2004 he made a conscious decision to move to the not-for-profit sector.
+He joined the health and social care charity Turning Point, which works across substance misuse, mental health and learning disability.

-He worked for a year as Interim Finance Director at Alzheimer’s Society, before joining Leonard Cheshire in December 2017.
+He worked for a year as Interim Finance Director at Alzheimer’s Society.
+Andy joined us in December 2017.

 Kate Burt, Executive Director Marketing and Fundraising

-Kate joined Leonard Cheshire in April 2017.
-The majority of her career has been in the third sector in fundraising and marketing roles at UK charities including The Variety Club and The Prince’s Trust and for international sports NGO Right To Play.
+Kate joined us in April 2017.
+The majority of her career has been in the third sector in fundraising and marketing roles.
+UK charities Kate has been involved with include The Variety Club, The Prince’s Trust and international sports NGO Right To Play.